 The book are listed from highest priority to lowest priority.
 So if you only have time to read a few unschooling books, start with the first book on the list and work your way down.

-Try Kindle Unlimited for FREE for 30 Days HERE.
+(Many of these books are also available on Kindle Unlimited.
+Try Kindle Unlimited for FREE for 30 Days HERE.)

 1. Free to Learn